-Our failure to maintain controls and processes over billing and collecting have had and could continue to have a significant negative impact on our results of operations and financial condition.
+Our failure to maintain controls and processes over billing and collecting could have a significant negative impact on our results of operations and financial condition.

-In light of the consolidation of our company after the acquisition of Chronimed on March 12, 2005 the collection of accounts receivable remains one of our most significant challenges and requires constant focus and involvement by management and ongoing enhancements to information systems and billing center operating procedures.
-If we are unable to properly bill and collect our accounts receivable, our results will be materially and adversely affected.
-During the fourth quarter of 2005, we recorded a \$7.1 million charge to reflect an increase in the allowance for doubtful accounts receivable created by lower than expected collections during our integration of Chronimed.
-We have recently consolidated our collections and cash posting functions into one location in Minnesota, have appointed a full time project executive to drive improvements in receivables performance, added resources to prevent delays in cash posting, implemented new processes to improve timeliness and accountability and are expanding our use of automated tools to post cash in order to improve both speed and accuracy.
+The collection of accounts receivable is a significant challenge and requires constant focus and involvement by management and ongoing enhancements to information systems and billing center operating procedures.
+If we are unable to properly bill and collect our accounts receivable, our results could be materially and adversely affected.
+We recently appointed a full time project executive to drive improvements in receivables performance, added resources to prevent delays in cash posting, implemented new processes to improve timeliness and accountability and expanded our use of automated tools to post cash in order to improve both speed and accuracy.
 In addition, we implemented an improved process to quantify and document our estimates for uncollectible accounts.
-While management believes these efforts will improve collections, there can be no assurance that any of these controls and processes will improve our current level of collectability in future periods.
+We have also changed processes at the point-of-sale in order to decrease billing and collection concerns.
+While management believes these efforts will improve collections, there can be no assurance that any of these controls and processes will improve our level of accounts receivable collectability in future periods.